 Costs incurred for the certificates on the financial statements and certificates on the methodology constitute eligible direct costs and are charged under management costs which are part of "Other activities".
-The cost of the CFS is an eligible cost in the Grant Agreement for which the certificate is submitted (Art.
+The cost of the CFS is an eligible cost in the grant agreement for which the certificate is submitted (Art.
 II.16).
-Nevertheless, if the CFS is not required by the Grant Agreement (i.e. when the EU/Euratom contribution is less than EUR 375,000), the costs of the CFS will not be eligible, since these costs are not considered as necessary.
+Nevertheless, if the CFS is not required by the grant agreement (i.e. FCH JU contribution is < EUR 50,000 or \leq 325,000, for final and interim payments, respectively) the costs of the CFS will not be eligible, since these costs are not considered as necessary.